mosh666/PSmediaManager/README.md

 - Ensure analyzer + tests pass locally using the same harness CI consumes; include docs updates for any public surface change.
 - Maintain modular boundaries (do not couple UI logic into core services) and keep PowerShell best practices (approved verbs, comment-based help for public functions).
 - By contributing you agree to follow the Code of Conduct and accept that CODEOWNERS may request additional changes before merge.

+## Deployment

+For production deployments using containers, see the comprehensive [Container Deployment Guide](docs/deployment.md), which covers:

+- Docker and Docker Compose configurations
+- Kubernetes deployment with security hardening
+- Runtime security controls (read-only filesystem, capability dropping, seccomp)
+- Network policies and resource limits
+- CI/CD integration and automated scanning
+- Image vulnerability management

+For local development or portable usage, simply clone the repository and run `Start-PSmediaManager.ps1` as described in [Installation & Portability](#installation--portability).

 ## Roadmap